Antonyms Game for Kids: Learning Opposite Words

 Frequently asked questions

-From age 3 with the Easy level featuring 4 basic pairs like hot/cold, day/night, happy/sad and fast/slow — concrete opposites the child already intuits from daily life.
-The Medium level adds 4 more pairs (high/low, open/closed, full/empty and wet/dry) and is designed for kids 4 to 6 with a broader vocabulary.
-The Hard level brings in the last 4 pairs (clean/dirty, young/old, in/out) and is ideal for kids 5 to 8 who already handle abstract concepts.
-Each answer comes with visual illustrations to reinforce word meaning and help those who can't read fluently yet.
+The antonyms game can be started from age 3 with the Easy level, which has 4 basic pairs like hot/cold, day/night, happy/sad and fast/slow, concrete opposites that a child already senses in everyday life.
+The Medium level adds 4 more pairs (tall/short, open/closed, full/empty and wet/dry) and is designed for children ages 4 to 6 with a broader vocabulary.
+The Hard level completes all 12 pairs with opposites like clean/dirty, young/old and inside/outside, perfect for kids ages 5 to 8 who already handle abstract concepts.
+Every answer comes with pictures to reinforce the meaning of the word and help those who can't yet read fluently.

-A word appears on screen along with an illustration (for example, 'big' with an elephant) and the child has to tap the opposite word among the 4 available options, also with their corresponding pictures.
-If correct, they score a point, hear a positive sound and automatically advance to the next round.
-If wrong, the right answer briefly highlights as a visual hint without penalizing the score.
-A voice reads the word at the start of each round to reinforce word-picture association, which especially helps kids learning to read.
-The illustrations are kid-friendly cartoon style designed for the concept to be instantly recognizable.
+In the antonyms game a word appears on screen along with a picture (for example, 'big' with an elephant) and the child has to tap the opposite word among the 4 available options, each with its own picture.
+A correct answer scores a point, plays a positive sound and moves automatically to the next round.
+If they get it wrong, the right answer lights up briefly as a visual hint without taking away any points.
+A voice reads the word at the start of each round to reinforce the word-picture connection, something that especially helps kids who are learning to read.
+The illustrations have a cartoon style designed so the concept is recognized instantly.

-Each session has 10 rounds, enough for the child to practice the level's available pairs without getting tired.
-In the Easy level with 4 pairs, words repeat several times during the session, reinforcing memorization.
-In Medium (8 pairs) and Hard (12 pairs) the variety is greater and each round can bring a different pair.
-At the end the summary shows how many they got right out of the total and Momo the mascot appears celebrating.
-They can replay the same level, move to the next, or quit and come back later: progress saves on the device.
-This is a great game to play alongside an adult who can explain new concepts.
+Each round of the antonyms game has 10 rounds, enough to practice the level's pairs without wearing kids out.
+In the Easy level, with 4 pairs, the words repeat several times during the session, which reinforces memorization.
+In Medium (8 pairs) and Hard (12 pairs) there's more variety and each round can bring a different pair.
+When it ends, a summary shows how many answers were correct out of the total and the mascot Momo appears celebrating.
+The child can replay the same level, move on to the next one or leave and come back later, because progress is saved on the device.
+It's an ideal game to play alongside an adult who can explain the new concepts.